mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 [Install]
 WantedBy=multi-user.target
 ```
+The permissions for the file must be 0644 so run this when you are done: `chmod 0644 /lib/systemd/system/gunicorn.service`

 Next we will create the Gunicorn systemd socker.
 You must create the file here: `/lib/systemd/system/gunicorn.socket` and copy the following code into it.
 Pay attention as you have to edit the code according to your FQDN / URL.

 ```sh